patilankita79/Notes-on-HostingAWebsiteOnFirebase/README.md

 <img src="https://github.com/patilankita79/Notes-on-HostingAWebsiteOnFirebase/blob/master/Screenshots/12_InitializationComplete.png" />

 <h4>Step 10:</h4>
 After firebase initialization is complete,we have to deploy the project on firebase.
 In the command prompt, type the following command.
-This command deploys the website in the project folder which we created initially in the firebase.
+This command deploys the website in the project folder which we created initially in the firebase.<br/>
-<bloackquote>$firebase deploy</bloackquote>
+<bloackquote>$firebase deploy</blockquote>
 <img src ="https://github.com/patilankita79/Notes-on-HostingAWebsiteOnFirebase/blob/master/Screenshots/13_Deploy.png" />
 After deployment, we get a hosting URL where our website is hosted.
 <img src="https://github.com/patilankita79/Notes-on-HostingAWebsiteOnFirebase/blob/master/Screenshots/14_DeployComplete.png" />